RedMarbles/sun-qiang/README.md

 Work Progress:
 + Added in a skill and occupation framework, so that using skills can raise exp of an occupation
++ Consume stamina on skill use
++ Regenerate stamina over time
++ Info command now shows skill and occupation information instead of attribute matchups

 Work to do:
-* Consume stamina on skill use
+* Implement skill cooldown
-* Regenerate stamina over time
 * Set up separate cultivation and master teacher occupations and isolate them from the rest of the elements.
 * Item framework